Culture & Change

 For me, the story's the thing.
 Yes, I love keeping up on the meta aspects of the online world: the ever-changing array of tools in the digital journalist's toolbox, new platforms for online publishing and content sharing, new thinking about the way ideas travel in a networked age.
 But it all takes a back seat to great stories.
 And the ones I most want to tell involve the ways that culture and change intersect.
-Activism that cuts through, engaged art, under-exposed voices and ideas, innovative projects that nudge us to see the world differently—that's the stuff for me.
-I've brought this thinking to much of my professional work, as editor of the Walker Art Center's award-winning homepage and blogs; as a contributor to publications from Adbusters to Utne Reader; as editor of the late, great nonprofit news site, the Minnesota Independent; and an an independent blogger and sometimes artist.
+Activism that cuts through, engaged art, under-exposed voices and ideas, figures that (re)connect us in troubled times, innovative projects that nudge us to see (or build) the world differently—that's the stuff for me.
+I've brought this thinking to much of my professional work, as managing editor of the Walker Art Center's award-winning digital magazine, Walker Reader; as a contributor to publications from Adbusters to Utne Reader; as editor of the late, great nonprofit news site, the Minnesota Independent; and an an independent blogger and sometimes artist.

 Want to work together?
 I'm eager to hear about opportunities to collaborate, freelance projects, or your latest big idea.
 Let's get in touch!